techidaily/site-win11-tips/source/_posts/from-flushed-to-functional-8-steps-for-desktop-color-correction.md

 Let’s first check out how you can update the display drivers:

 1. Type**Device Manager** in the Start menu search bar and select the**Best match** .
-Alternatively, check out[the various ways to access the Device Manager](https://www.makeuseof.com/windows-open-device-manager/) .
+Alternatively, check out [the various ways to access the Device Manager](https://www.makeuseof.com/windows-open-device-manager/) .
 2. Double-click the**Display adapters** option to expand it.
 3. Right-click your PC’s display adapter and select**Update driver** .